Canine and Feline Vaccination Guidelines

 Feline Infectious Peritonitis Vaccine

 The FIP vaccine is an intranasal modified live virus product.
 The efficacy of this vaccine is controversial, and duration of immunity may be short, although the vaccine appears to be safe.
 Although exposure to feline coronaviruses in cat populations is high, the incidence of FIP is very low, especially in single-cat households (where it is 1 in 5000).
 Most cats in cattery situations where FIP is a problem become infected with coronaviruses prior to 16 weeks of age, which is the age at which vaccination is first recommended.
 Vaccination could be considered for seronegative cats entering a cattery where FIP is common.
-We do not routinely recommend vaccinating household cats with the FIP vaccine, and the vaccine is not stocked by our pharmacy.
+We do not routinely recommend vaccinating household cats with the FIP vaccine, and the vaccine is not stocked by our drug room.